marceltoebes/nbdev_test/README.md

-# Project name here
+# Deck of Cards project
-> Summary description here.
+> Bs project to check out nbdev functionality.

 This file will become your README and also the index of your documentation.